djfrsn/gulp-studio/README.md

 ### Task Performance

-['gulp-newer'](https://github.com/tschaub/gulp-newer) & ['gulp-cached'](https://github.com/wearefractal/gulp-cached) run for each gulp task.
+['gulp-newer'](https://github.com/tschaub/gulp-newer) runs for gulp task.

 Gulp task can be 2-3x faster with cache & 'newer' than without after files are cached(second run).